-Sustainable Development Goals (SDGs) The Company is committed to achieving the Sustainable Development Goals (SDGs) approved by the United Nations.
-It contributes decisively to meeting objectives seven and thirteen relating to the supply of affordable and clean energy and the fight against climate change and also takes the seventeen goals as guidance in its decision-making processes into consideration in its daily activities, the principles of which inform its conduct and its daily tasks, rejecting actions that contravene or hinder the SDGs.
-Climate Action Climate change is now one of the most important challenges that humanity must address.
-The Company recognises its role in the climate objectives and is committed to a leading role in the fight against climate change, as well as in the protection of the environment and diversity.
-DG Diversity and Inclusion The Company has established the development of professional relationships based on diversity, inclusion and sense of belonging, equal opportunities and non-discrimination and managing people as a strategic objective.
-In particular, it regards the achievement of gender equality within the Company to be one of the organisation's essential values.
-ED Decentralised Structure Iberdrola Group's corporate and governance structure is based on a recognition of its multinational character, which is diversified, efficient and coordinated around Iberdrola, as the holding company, the Company and the other sub-holding companies and head of business companies, subject to common guidelines and the principle of subsidiarity, which seeks to obtain a balance between decentralised management and harnessing the synergies that arise from belonging to the Group.
+Sustainable Development Goals (SDGs) The Company is committed to contributing to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations (UN).
+It not only contributes decisively to meeting objectives seven and thirteen relating to the supply of affordable and clean energy and the fight against climate change, but it its daily activities, also takes into consideration the seventeen goals as guidance in its decision-making processes, the principles of which inform its conduct and its daily tasks, rejecting actions that contravene or hinder them.
+CA Climate change is one of the most important challenges that humanity must currently cope with.
+The Company recognises the contribution of its activities to climate goals and commits itself to taking on a leadership role in the fight against climate change, as well as to protecting the environment and biodiversity.
+Climate Action Diversity and Inclusion The Company has established the development of professional relationships based on diversity, inclusion and a sense of belonging, equal opportunity and non-discrimination, as well as the management of people as a strategic objective.
+In particular, it regards the achievement of gender equality within the Company to be one of the essential values of the organisation.
+Decentralised Structure The corporate and governance structure of the Iberdrola Group is based on a recognition of its multinational character, which is diversified, organised efficiently and coordinated around Iberdrola, as the holding company, the Company and the other sub-holding companies and head of business companies, subject to basic common guidelines and the principle of subsidiarity, which seeks a balance between decentralised management and the exploitation of the synergies that arise from belonging to the Group.
 Compliance The Company promotes a culture of "zero tolerance" towards corruption and fraud due to its awareness that these are phenomena that stifle economic growth, weaken democracy and undermine social justice and the rule of law, causing serious harm to the economy and to society.
 This culture inspires its effective and independent compliance system, which is under continuous review in order to incorporate the most advanced international practices in this area.